 HISTORY OF THE TENTH DISTRICT PTSA

 We officially became the Tenth District PTSA on June 30, 1920.
-That means that this year, our Tenth District PTSA is a young 100 years of age.
+That means that this year, our Los Angeles Tenth District PTSA is a young 100 years of age.

-During these 100 years have seen our city grow from a little hamlet to a megalopolis.
+During these 100 years, we have seen our city grow from a little hamlet to a megalopolis.
 Our district’s programs have also grown to encompass the nation’s only health center clinic program originated and supported by PTA members, with assistance from donations and grants.

 Our programs in parent education have also kept pace with the changing times.
 Where health and nutrition were main priorities in 1920, we now find such issues as drug abuse, adolescent pregnancy, teenage suicide, cultural diversity and television viewing skills on our busy agenda.
 School funding is a paramount concern today and the PTA has developed a legislative advocacy program to seek governmental support of public education and child welfare.

 Children are still the focus of everything the PTA does, and are the reason for our existence.
 Parent involvement in the schools is essential to effective educational programs.
 This fact is increasingly being supported by studies of successful schools.
 But it is not simply parental involvement alone; it must be informed parental involvement.
 That is where the PTA can play a vital part in improving public education in our community.

 The PTA at the National, State, and District levels promotes, plans, and offers seminars and workshops.
 The PTA also offers publications and other resources to educate parents in the fine art of parenting, health, alcohol, and drug abuse, in understanding school management issues which include school finance, safety, law enforcement, adolescent sexuality, and a multitude of community concerns.